Optical character recognition: History

-Visually impaired users

 In 1974, Ray Kurzweil started the company Kurzweil Computer Products, Inc. and continued development of omni-font OCR, which could recognize text printed in virtually any font.
 (Kurzweil is often credited with inventing omni-font OCR, but it was in use by companies, including CompuScan, in the late 1960s and 1970s.)
 Kurzweil used the technology to create a reading machine for blind people to have a computer read text to them out loud.
 The device included a CCD-type flatbed scanner and a text-to-speech synthesizer.
 On January 13, 1976, the finished product was unveiled during a widely reported news conference headed by Kurzweil and the leaders of the National Federation of the Blind.
 In 1978, Kurzweil Computer Products began selling a commercial version of the optical character recognition computer program.
 LexisNexis was one of the first customers, and bought the program to upload legal paper and news documents onto its nascent online databases.
 Two years later, Kurzweil sold his company to Xerox, which eventually spun it off as Scansoft, which merged with Nuance Communications.

-In the 2000s, OCR was made available online as a service (WebOCR), in a cloud computing environment, and in mobile applications like real-time translation of foreign-language signs on a smartphone.
+In the 2000s, OCR became available as online and cloud-based services, and in mobile applications like real-time translation of foreign-language signs on a smartphone.
 With the advent of smartphones and smartglasses, OCR can be used in internet connected mobile device applications that extract text captured using the device's camera.
-These devices that do not have built-in OCR functionality will typically use an OCR API to extract the text from the image file captured by the device.
-The OCR API returns the extracted text, along with information about the location of the detected text in the original image back to the device app for further processing (such as text-to-speech) or display.